 At this point, their odds formula understands that the real chances for Liverpool to win are more than 70%.
 So, the system offers the betting odds according to this formula.

-This means that in 70% or more of the cases, they would have to pay the full amount.
+So, in 70% or more of the cases, they would have to pay the full amount.
 And, there is a 30% or lower of the cases, which they wouldn't pay anything.

 This option has created several discussions among players.
 Some of them use it as a betting strategy.
 Others like to secure their bets with in-play betting.
 They like to be in a slow profit and not get annoyed by late goals.